Fake tan is all well and good when we've just applied it and we're left with a radiant and glowing delicate bronze.

 Sanctuary Spa’s Salt Scrub uses Dead Sea Salts to delicately buff away skin cells and leave the body soft and nourished.
 Use with a glove for an extra boost!

-With so much aggravation to the skin make sure to moisturise afterwards to keep it healthy.
+With so much aggravation to the skin, afterwards make sure to moisturise to keep skin hydrated and healthy.

 Even better, opt for a lotion containing AHAs, vitamin A or retinol to help increase skin cell turnover, which will encourage the colour of your fake tan to break up.